Don't gawk or give food: Wandering elephants near China city - WTMJ

-BEIJING (AP) — Elephants in a wandering herd in southwest China walked down urban roads and poked their trunks through windows as they neared a Chinese city and authorities rushed to protect both the animals and people.
+BEIJING (AP) — Elephants in a wandering herd in southwest China walked down paved roads and poked their trunks through windows as they neared a city and authorities rushed to protect both the animals and people.

-The elephants have already walked 500 kilometers (300 miles) from a nature reserve in Yunnan’s mountainous southwest.
+The elephants have already walked 500 kilometers (300 miles) from the reserve in Yunnan’s mountainous southwest.
 They appear healthy in images showing them roaming through farmland, villages and down paved roads at night in urban areas.

+One city along their route, Yuxi, deployed hundreds of trucks along a road to discourage the herd from approaching, the Beijing News reported.
+Drivers ate and slept in the vehicles for days, even as they heard the elephants moving about after dark, the newspaper said in a video clip posted online.

 On Tuesday, they turned up at a retirement home and poked their trunks into some of the rooms, prompting one elderly man to hide under his bed, according to residents interviewed by online channel Jimu News.